Home

 • For he that said, Do not commit adultery, said also, Do not kill.
 Now if thou commit no adultery, yet if thou kill, thou art become a transgressor of the law."

-Clearly, and without ambiguity, the law of Moses stands.
+Clearly and without ambiguity, in the New Testament era, the law of Moses stands.
 It is not done away with for the reprobate.
-The only people who are not condemned by it are those in Christ.
-So while New Covenant Theologians believe that Christ gives the Church "new" and "higher standards of conduct" than Moses gave under a Covenant of law, it is self evident that the law of Christ, in fact 'is' the law of Moses.
-The law under which Abraham, Isaac and Jacob toiled is the same law under which we toil.
-And as they were saved not by fulfilling the Covenant of works, but Christ fulfilling it for them, so we have that very same Grace.
-While many proponents of New Covenant Theology argue that there is no 'Covenant of Grace,' this is the most accurate title to represent the one single plan of redemption, which God has instituted for the saints from the very beginning.
-Even as Noah found grace in the eyes of the Lord, and He and his alone were saved, and made heirs of the Promise.
-In a phrase, a Covenant of Grace.
+The only people who are not condemned by it are those dead to the law in Christ Jesus.
+So while New Covenant Theologians believe that Christ gives the church "new" and "higher standards of conduct" than Moses gave under a Covenant of law, it is self-evident that the law of Christ in fact 'is' the Law of Moses.
+And we are under no higher standards than the people of God ever were.
+The law under which Abraham, Isaac, and Jacob toiled is the same law under which we toil.
+And as they were saved not by fulfilling the Covenant of works, but Christ fulfilling it for them--so we have that very same Grace.
+Even those who argue that there is no 'Covenant of Grace' must confess that this is the most accurate title to represent the one single plan of redemption, which God has instituted for the saints from the very beginning.
+Even as Noah found grace in the eyes of the Lord so that He and his 7 family members were saved and made heirs of the same promise.
+In a phrase, He was upheld by "the Covenant of Grace" in the Spirit of Christ.

-In conclusion, it is my belief that Dispensational Theology is not only untenable, but disjointed and fundamentally flawed.
-And New Covenant Theology is in parts inconsistent and places an artificial abrogation of Old Covenant law.
-But Covenant Theology is the Biblically consistent view of how God has always dealt with His people.
-Indeed, Biblical Theology is 'Covenant Theology,' one continuity between the Old Covenant and the New.
-The Covenant of works and the Covenant of Grace, both in agreement and continuity.
-One in which we uphold our obligations to the conditional promises of God in the Grace of Christ Jesus only, because He has finished the works 'required' as our substitute.
+New Covenant Theology is (in part) inconsistent and places an artificial abrogation of Old Covenant law.
+By contrast, it is my belief that Dispensational Theology is not only biblically untenable, but disjointed and fundamentally flawed at its very core.
+Covenant Theology is the only scripturally consistent view of how God has always dealt with His people.
+Indeed, Biblical Theology is 'Covenant Theology,' the continuity between the old Testament and the new.
+Like two parallel lines that work in conjunction with each other.
+The Covenant of works and the Covenant of Grace are both in harmony and continuity.
+Only one path in which we can walk that we uphold our "obligations" to the conditional promises of God, and that is the Grace of Christ Jesus alone.
+He, as our substitute, has finished the works 'required' to keep the law perfectly.

 Peace,